 Not everyone is a fan of writing code or accessing root files using SSH or FTP.
-For that situation, plugin comes in handy and luckily there is a WordPress plugin available for increasing WordPress upload size.
+For that situation, the plugin comes in handy and luckily there is a WordPress plugin available for increasing WordPress upload size.
 The plugin we will be using is Increase Max Upload Filesize plugin.

 Go to your WordPress Admin > Plugins > Add new, search “Increase Max Upload Filesize” then activate and install the plugin.
 Once installed, go to plugin settings and simply enter the value for upload size.

 Click on Save Changes button to apply the new upload size.